godotengine/godot-docs/tutorials/scripting/nodes_and_scene_instances.rst

 To delete a node and free it from memory, you can call its ``queue_free()`` method.
-Doing so queues the node for deletion at the end of the current frame after it finished processing.
+Doing so queues the node for deletion at the end of the current frame after it has finished processing.
 At that point, the engine removes the node from the scene and frees the object in memory.

 .. tabs::